robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene14r.md

 "You *knew*?"

-I huffed, and swallowed.
+I blinked slowly with a huff, and swallowed.

 "Yes.
+I knew.
 Celeste and Mara had explained it all to me ages ago, back when I was testing the costumes."
 I tipped my head.
-"Because, I was wondering, too.
-I asked about the lacing."
-I could hear Celeste's clipped tone.
-"There's no shortcuts, Brittany.
-Clothing is made for a specific material.
-They didn't have the choices we have today.
-They had wool, linen or cotton.
-Design wasn't revolutionary—it was based on what had worked before."
+"Because, I was wondering the same thing you are.
+I actually asked about the lacing."
+I could hear Celeste's clipped explanation.
+"Thing is, there's no compromise, Brittany.
+Design was based on what had worked before.
+End of story."

 Brittany's eyes narrowed.

-"So, we couldn't just *use*, cotton.
+"But, we couldn't just *use* cotton anyway?
 I mean, it's cheap-as."

 "Not if you care about behaviour."